Experimental hierarchy and optimal robustness of quantum correlations of two-qubit states with controllable white noise: Introduction

 Generation of mixed states of discrete photons has been investigated both theoretically~\cite{Thew2001PhysRevA,Zhang2004PhysRevA,Wei2005PhysRevA} and experimentally~\cite{LIMA2008OptComm, Ling2006LasPhys, Liu2017EurLett, Puentes2006OptLett, White2001PhysRevA, Zhang2002PhysRevA, Cinelli2004PhysRevA, Caminati2006PhysRevA, Puentes2007PhysRevA, Aiello2007PhysRevA, Brida2008PhysRevA, Peters2004PhysRevLett, Barbieri2004PhysRevLett, Kwiat2000Science}.
-Temporal decoherence of optical polarization modes in a birefringent material seams to be a rather widely used technique in a number of experiments such those reported in Refs.~\cite{Kwiat2000Science, White2001PhysRevA}.
-This technique has also enabled experimental generation of maximally entangled mixed states (MEMSs)~\cite{Munro2001PhysRevA} by Peters \emph{et al.}~\cite{Peters2004PhysRevLett} and later by Aiello \emph{et al.}~\cite{Aiello2007PhysRevA}.
-Recently, Liu \emph{et al.} incorporated a tunable decoherence channel~\cite{Jeong2013PhysRevA} to generate Werner's states~\cite{Liu2017EurLett}.
-Alternative methods to generate or simulate temporal decoherence include generation of mixed states by exploiting a particular geometry of a spontaneous parametric down-conversion (SPDC) source~\cite{LIMA2008OptComm,Brida2008PhysRevA}.
-In 2004, Barbieri \emph{et al.}~\cite{Barbieri2004PhysRevLett} and Cinelli \emph{et al.}~\cite{Cinelli2004PhysRevA} reported their refined two-photon sources capable of preparing a broad range of mixed quantum states, including the MEMSs.
-Highly birefringent material, together with a wide momentum spectrum of generated photon pairs (resulting in effective spatial decoherence), was also used as an alternative method to generate temporal decoherence~\cite{White2001PhysRevA}.
-Puentes \emph{et al.} applied wedge depolarizers and bucket detectors~\cite{Puentes2006OptLett} and later utilized scattering in various media~\cite{Puentes2007PhysRevA}.
-Zhang \emph{et al.} incoherently combined photons generated in two separate SPDC sources to create mixed quantum states~\cite{Zhang2002PhysRevA}, while Caminati \emph{et al.} reported an experiment, where mixed states were generated by attenuating a high-gain SPDC source~\cite{Caminati2006PhysRevA}.
-The idea of using a wide-temporal detection window, such that a detected state appeared to be mixed, was implemented in several experiments too~\cite{Ling2006LasPhys, Lemr2016PhysRevA}.
-It is also possible to use an experimental setup which properties (and, thus, also those of generated states) can be changed in times shorter than the measurement integration time~\cite{GAVENDA2005ModPhysLett}.
+Temporal decoherence of optical polarization modes in a birefringent material seems to be a rather widely used technique in a number of experiments such as those reported in Refs.~\cite{Kwiat2000Science, White2001PhysRevA}.
+This technique has also enabled the experimental generation of maximally entangled mixed states (MEMSs)~\cite{Munro2001PhysRevA} by Peters \emph{et al.}~\cite{Peters2004PhysRevLett} and later by Aiello \emph{et al.}~\cite{Aiello2007PhysRevA}.
+Recently, Liu \emph{et al.} incorporated a tunable decoherence channel~\cite{Jeong2013PhysRevA} to generate the Werner states~\cite{Liu2017EurLett}.
+Alternative methods to generate or simulate temporal decoherence include the generation of mixed states by exploiting a particular geometry of a spontaneous parametric down-conversion (SPDC) source~\cite{LIMA2008OptComm,Brida2008PhysRevA}.
+Barbieri \emph{et al.}~\cite{Barbieri2004PhysRevLett} and Cinelli \emph{et al.}~\cite{Cinelli2004PhysRevA} reported their refined two-photon sources capable of preparing a broad range of mixed quantum states, including MEMSs.
+A highly birefringent material, together with a wide momentum spectrum of generated photon pairs (resulting in effective spatial decoherence), was also used as an alternative method to generate temporal decoherence~\cite{White2001PhysRevA}.
+Puentes \emph{et al.} applied wedge depolarizers and bucket detectors~\cite{Puentes2006OptLett}, and later utilized scattering in various media~\cite{Puentes2007PhysRevA}.
+Moreover, Zhang \emph{et al.} incoherently combined photons generated in two separate SPDC sources to create mixed quantum states~\cite{Zhang2002PhysRevA}, while Caminati \emph{et al.} reported an experiment, where mixed states were generated by attenuating a high-gain SPDC source~\cite{Caminati2006PhysRevA}.
+The idea of using a wide-temporal detection window, such that a detected state appeared to be mixed, was also implemented in several experiments~\cite{Ling2006LasPhys, Lemr2016PhysRevA}.
+It is also possible to use an experimental setup that can be tuned (to change properties of generated states) in times shorter than the measurement integration time~\cite{GAVENDA2005ModPhysLett}.